pyccel/pyccel/developer_docs/wrapper_stage.md

 ### Functions

 In the simplest case a wrapper around a function takes the same arguments, calls the function and then returns the result.
-The only difference between this function and the original function is the body (where the original function is called) and the `bind(c)` tag which ensures that the function name is accessible from C and is not ambiguated.
+The only difference between this function and the original function is the body (where the original function is called) and the `bind(c)` tag which ensures that the function name is accessible from C and is not mangled.

 More complex cases include functions with array arguments or results, optional variables and functions as arguments.